Let's sew our favorite t-shirts with the overlock machine!

 Find our knit collection here and we also have jolys coupons of jersey at great prices here

-Afraid to tame the overlocker or want to try?
-Why not join us for our overlocker initiation or advanced courses (especially for the square neckline)?
+Afraid to tame the serger or want to try it out?
+Why not join us for our beginner or advanced serger courses (especially for the square neckline)?

 Marie-Hélène and I will be delighted to guide you in your learning 😊